MithrilJS/mithril.js/docs/request.md

 ### Retrieving response details

-By default Mithril attempts to parse `xhr.responseText` as JSON and returns the parsed object.
+By default Mithril.js attempts to parse `xhr.responseText` as JSON and returns the parsed object.
 It may be useful to inspect a server response in more detail and process it manually.
 This can be accomplished by passing a custom `options.extract` function:

 ```javascript
 m.request({